liaoya/openwrt-scripts/images/README.md

 ### Can't put `diffutils` in rom

 koolproxy require diffutils, but we can't package it into rom.
-This is know issue.
+This is a know issue.

 ### K2P